sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-10-29-arch-installation.md

 # pacman -S hwinfo
 ```

-Also see https://wiki.archlinux.org/index.php/General_recommendations for other system management directions and post-installation tutorials.
+Also see [general recommendation](https://wiki.archlinux.org/index.php/General_recommendations) for other system management directions and post-installation tutorials.

-A recommended list of applications can be found here: https://wiki.archlinux.org/index.php/List_of_applications.
+A recommended list of applications can be found [here](https://wiki.archlinux.org/index.php/List_of_applications).